ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

 * {#VanBelle21} [[Ruben Van Belle]], *Probability monads as codensity monads*  (2021) $[$[arXiv:2111.01250](https://arxiv.org/abs/2111.01250)$]$

 shows, in effect, that the Giry monad restricted to countable measurable spaces (with the discrete $\sigma$-algebra) yields the restricted Giry functor $G|: \mathbf{Meas}_c \rightarrow \mathbf{Meas}$ which has the codensity monad $G$.
 This suggest that the natural numbers $\mathbb{N}$ are ''sufficient'' in some sense.
-Indeed, the full subcategory of Polish spaces consisting of the single object $N$ of all natural numbers with the powerset $\sigma$-algebra is codense in $Pol$ for the reasons delineated in the proof above - every function $X \rightarrow N$ is completely determined by its values on the dense subset of $X$.
-The proof of that can be found in
+Indeed, the full subcategory of Polish spaces consisting of the single object $N$ of all natural numbers with the powerset $\sigma$-algebra is codense in $Pol$ for the reasons delineated in the proof above - every continuous function $P{X} \rightarrow X$ is completely determined by its values on the countable dense subset of $P{X}$.
-* {#Sturtz22} [[Kirk Sturtz]], _Giry algebras for standard measurable spaces_ $[$[arXiv:2202:10819](https://arxiv.org/abs/2202.10819)$]$

-with the caveat that standard measurable spaces should be replaced by Polish spaces.
-Recognition of that error led to the above proof that for Polish spaces no non-free algebras exists.
-That article has evolved from
-the preliminary work
+The article

 * [[Kirk Sturtz]], _Categorical Probability Theory_, $[$[arXiv:1406.6030](http://arxiv.org/abs/1406.6030)$]$

-which views probability measures via double dualization, restricted to weakly averaging affine maps which preserves limits.
+views probability measures via double dualization, restricted to weakly averaging affine maps which preserves limits.
 (A more satisfactory description of probability measures arises from recognizing the need for viewing them as weakly-averaging countably affine maps, rather than just finite affine maps, as discussed in that article.)

-Some corrections from an earlier version of the article, were pointed out in
+Some corrections from an earlier version of that article, were pointed out in

 * {#Avery14} [[Tom Avery]], _Codensity and the Giry monad_, Journal of Pure and Applied Algebra **220** 3 (2016) 1229-1251 &lbrack;[arXiv:1410.4432](https://arxiv.org/abs/1410.4432), [doi:10.1016/j.jpaa.2015.08.017](https://doi.org/10.1016/j.jpaa.2015.08.017)&rbrack;